-The global COVID-19 pandemic presents significant risks to us and has had, and continues to have impacts on our business, operations, and financial results and condition, directly and indirectly, including, without limitation, impacts on: the health of our management and employees; our manufacturing, distribution, marketing and sales operations; our research and development activities, including clinical activities; and customer and patient behaviors.
+The global COVID-19 pandemic presents significant risks to us and has had, and continues to have intermittent impacts on our business, operations, and financial results and condition, directly and indirectly, including, without limitation, impacts on: the health of our management and employees; our manufacturing, distribution, marketing and sales operations; our research and development activities, including clinical activities; and customer and patient behaviors.
 COVID-19 and its variants have negatively impacted, and may continue to negatively impact our operations and revenue and overall financial condition by significantly decreasing the number of TCAR procedures performed.
-The pandemic has also reduced our expectations for the growth rate in the number of TCAR procedures to be performed, similar to other surgical procedures, has significantly decreased as many health care organizations globally have prioritized the treatment of patients with COVID-19.
+The pandemic has also reduced our expectations for the growth rate in the number of TCAR procedures to be performed in the future.
+The number of TCAR procedures performed, similar to other surgical procedures, significantly decreased during the pandemic as many health care organizations globally prioritized the treatment of patients with COVID-19.
+While some hospitals appear to be on the path to normalization, hospitals have and continue to experience staffing shortages and contrast dye shortages, amongst other factors, that cause problems scheduling or rescheduling TCAR procedures.
 These measures and challenges will likely continue for the duration of the pandemic, which is uncertain, and will significantly reduce our expected revenue while the pandemic continues.
 As well, due to presumed fear and anxiety, some patients are not accessing routine or emergency health care which may impact our expected procedures and revenue.